varabyte/kotter/README.md

 $ ./life
 ```

-***Note:** If your terminal does not support features needed by Konsole, then this still may end up running inside a
+***Note:** If your terminal does not support features needed by Kotter, then this still may end up running inside a
 virtual terminal.*

 ## Usage